sparki-json/homelab/apps/break-games-vm/README.md

 # Break-Games vending machine
 Break-Games Vending Machine is a simple webapp developed with HTML/CSS and JS with Python Flask backend, the project is thought to have simple games as webapps which are deployed as containers and by user-request through the frontend of vending-machine.
 This is a learning project to practice Docker and Kubernetes technologies.

+Repo can be found at [Break-Games Vending Machine](https://github.com/sparki-json/break-games-vm)

 ## TO-DOs
 - [x] Creation of Dockerfile for initial frontend and backend
 - [x] Create simple webapp game with Dockerfile separated for frontend and backend